armleo/ArmleoPC/README.md

+# ArmleoPC
+ArmleoPC is a repository containing all subprojects.

 # ArmleoCPU
 This is the core itself.
 It contains all the RTL and all the tests.

-## ArmleoCPU_toolset
+## ArmleoCPU_toolset (part of ArmleoCPU repository)
 Prebuilt packages for Docker with predefined Yosys, Verilator, Icarus Verilog and RISCV GNU Toolchain used to do basic verification of ArmleoCPU.

-# ArmleoPC
-ArmleoPC is a repository containing all subprojects.
-There is no code or scripts on this top level repository

 ## ArmleoPC_zsbl
 Zero stage boot loader.
 A simple assembler file which is used to reset register values and read data from SPI flash into boot memory